vanhohen/WebNinja/SQL Injection/PHP.md

 ## Abuse

-Since there is no input sanitation for user input, we can sent a payload that didnt expected and get all data from database.
+Since there is no input filtering for user input, we can sent a payload that didnt expected and get all data from database.

 ## Payload